-For those who may not have known him, he was very much more than the popular perception of the average prop forward.
-He was also a talented musician and had a keen interest in literature and history, but there is no doubt that rugby was his passion and his raison d'être.
+For those who may not have known him personally, he also was very much more than the popular perception of the average prop forward - a talented musician with a keen interest in literature and history.
+But there is no doubt that rugby was his passion and his raison d'être.

 Starting as a mini at Havant on the south coast, he played in and with a variety of clubs throughout school and into adulthood.
 His time at university afforded him the opportunity to be one of only two men to have played in BOTH the English and Welsh Varsity matches: playing in three for Swansea University against Cardiff at the Liberty and Millennium stadiums, before continuing his post-graduate studies at Oxford, where he quickly earned his first Dark Blue as part of the legendary pack that annihilated Cambridge in 2013.
 He went on to score a try in the 2014 43-6 triumph, and helped seal the record number of wins in 2015.
 He also represented Wales Students on more than one occasion.

 His time studying at an end (for now!), he was determined to pursue rugby as a profession, and it was this dream he was realising when he died.